Updated July 2026 - 10 min read

 1. Establish the baseline

 Before changing copy, capture the current state: target queries, clicks, impressions, average position, conversions, backlinks, internal links, and the date of the update.
-This gives you a clean before-and-after view.
+Also record releases, campaigns, migrations, and seasonality so the comparison is not presented as a controlled experiment.

 2. Re-check search intent